 This is an unusual museum which I like to describe it as a time machine across 4 continents.

 What does it mean?

-The Sheikh Faisal Bin Qassim Al Thani started collecting artifacts when he was only 10 years old from the never ending trips he has been doing across the world.
+The Sheikh Faisal Bin Qassim Al Thani started collecting artefacts when he was only 10 years old from the never-ending trips he has been doing across the world.
 He is now 70 years old.

-Interesting to note that Faisal Bin Qassim Al Thani has an estimate worth of almost $2B however he started selling car parts in Doha at age 16 (part of the museum is in fact dedicated to motor and cars).
+Interesting to note that Faisal Bin Qassim Al Thani has an estimated worth of almost $2B, however, he started selling car parts in Doha at age 16 (part of the museum is in fact dedicated to motor and cars).